unibo-spe/spe-slides/content/02-kotlin/_index.md

 Kotlin is less permissive than Scala:
 * Arbitrary symbols are not accepted as valid function names
-* ...unless you explicitly surround them with backtics
+* ...unless you explicitly surround them with backticks

 ```scala
 def ##°@??%&@^^() = 1 // Super ok for Scala: def $hash$hash$u00B0$at$qmark$qmark$percent$amp$at$up$up(): Int